Vaskivskyi/ha-chroma/README.md

 [![Open your Home Assistant instance and show your integrations.](https://my.home-assistant.io/badges/integrations.svg)](https://my.home-assistant.io/redirect/integrations/)

+#### Allow the connection (adjust your firewall settings)

+In order to use the integration, you might need to adjust your firewall settings on the device with Chroma devices.
+Please, allow the incoming `TCP` connection on port `54236` from your HA instance.
+In case, this connection is not allowed, the integration will not be able to connect and might be stuck in the `configuring` state for an extended period.

 #### Lights

 The integration provides a light entity per each device selected during the configuration process.
 Every entity supports `rgb_color` and `brightness` attributes.